sc420/pygame-rl/README.md

 Some game environments used for reinforcement learning.

-## Predator-Prey

-There are fixed amount of predators, preys and obstacles on the field.
-Each agent can take five actions: moving to 4-direction grid points or standing still at each time step.
-Overlapping is only allowed when one predator and one prey intends to move to the same grid point.
-Player controls predators while computer controls rule-based preys.
-Preys evade predators based on the directions and distances to the predators.
-When a predator catches a prey, a reward of 1.0 is given, a reward of 0.0 is given at all other time steps.
-The episode ends when there are no more preys or the time step reaches 100.

 ## Soccer

 A variant of the game described in the paper [He, He, et al. "Opponent modeling in deep reinforcement learning."
 International Conference on Machine Learning.
 2016](https://www.umiacs.umd.edu/~hal/docs/daume16opponent.pdf).
 Pygame is used as the rendering framework.
 PyTMX is used to read the map file.
 Customized Minecraft texture is used for displaying the tiles.